onqtam/headjack/docs/why/SYSTEM.md

 > "Have you ever stood and stared at it?
 Marvelled at its beauty, it’s genius.
 Billions of people, just living out their lives… oblivious." - [Agent Smith, The Matrix](https://medium.com/rubinas-bojra/12-quotes-from-the-matrix-that-blow-my-mind-every-time-b997c75ea49d#:~:text=Have%20you%20ever%20stood%20and%20stared%20at%20it%3F%20Marvelled%20at%20its%20beauty%2C%20it%E2%80%99s%20genius.%20Billions%20of%20people%2C%20just%20living%20out%20their%20lives%E2%80%A6%20oblivious.)

+> "It is no measure of health to be well adjusted to a profoundly sick society." - [Jiddu Krishnamurti](https://www.goodreads.com/quotes/13620-it-is-no-measure-of-health-to-be-well-adjusted)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Market & Capitalism
 ██████████████████████████████████████████████████████████████████